Where are women paying more and why?

 In Michigan it's now illegal for insurers to draw on gender and other personal rating factors like marital status, level of education and homeownership.

-How to pay less for insurance, regardless of your location
+How to pay less for insurance, whoever you are

 While you can’t control your age or gender — or maybe even your location — there are a few things you can do to lower your risk as a driver and lock in better rates on car insurance.